Jump toUpdate content

 Serverless.com (Serverless Framework) is a tool that enable to deploy serverless applications without having to manages Serverless Container’s API call.
 Just write your configuration in a yaml and deploy, it handles everything event image building.

-The timeout is the maximum amount of time during which your container can process a request before we stop it.
+The timeout is the maximum length of time your container can spend processing a request before being stopped.
+This value must be in the range 10s to 900s.

 Triggers are a named channel for a class of events.
 The following are examples of triggers: